rafuka/MD-Introduction-To-CSS-Team-Project-Assignment-2/only-of-type.md

 # :only-of-type

-CSS pseudo-class.
+CSS pseudo-class selector.

-Used to select elements that have no siblings of the same type.
+Used to select elements that have no siblings of the given type.

 ## Syntax
 ```